Master the art of the CV

-- Ideally, keep it to two pages.
-At the top of the first page, put your name, phone number and email address.
-We recommend that you also add a link to your LinkedIn profile, if you have one.
+- Two pages are ideal.
+The top of the first page should feature your contact information: name, phone number and e-mail.
+Pro tip: add a link to your LinkedIn profile if you have one.

-- Proofread your resume carefully, because spelling mistakes can be considered a sign of carelessness.
+- Be sure to read and reread the contents of your CV; spelling mistakes can be perceived as a sign of carelessness.

-- Indicate clearly if you speak and write in more than one language.
+- Do you speak and write more than one language?
+Mention it.

-- Certain personal information should not be included in your resume, such as your birth date, social insurance number and marital status.
+- Certain personal information should not appear on your CV, such as your date of birth, social insurance number or marital status, among others.

 This is the letter accompanying your resume.
 Written in a concise style, it allows you to make a good impression by summarizing your qualifications, your career goals and the reasons why you’d like to work at BDC.

 - Indicate how your professional profile, experience, achievements and skills correspond to the available position’s target profile and requirements.